 Hear from a Calke volunteer

-Volunteer management trainee, Emma Thompson, sat down with House volunteer Becky, on a chilly January morning to find out what it’s like being a part of the large volunteering team at Calke.
+Volunteer coordinator, Emma Thompson, sat down with House volunteer Becky on a chilly January morning to find out what it’s like being a part of the large volunteering team at Calke.

 Due to the growing visitor numbers that Calke is seeing, Emma asked Becky what challenges come with this.
 ‘I think it’s really good!
 When families visit, you have to engage and encourage the children, otherwise where will our supporters be in the future?
 It won’t encourage people to go into careers in conservation if we don’t.’

 Becky’s love of history and enthusiasm for large houses stems back to her childhood when she would visit large houses and let her imagination run wild.
 She recognises this in the children she interacts with at Calke.

 Volunteering at Calke provides a platform to making new friends and a sense of being a part of a community.
 Becky has developed a social group outside of Calke and goes on regular walks with other volunteers as well as meeting up over festive periods.
 ‘It’s lovely that we all look out for one another.’

 From volunteering at Calke, Becky can share her personal interest in marriages and connections, particularly links to nearby families such as the Duke of Rutland.
 If it wasn’t from volunteering at Calke, Becky wouldn’t have met people with a shared interest and her research and findings would be left un-used.

 To conclude their morning catch up, Becky was asked how she would sum up volunteering at Calke and how it had affected her.

 ‘Definitely the best thing I have done.
 For anybody that’s recently moved to the area or doesn’t have a family nearby – I would highly recommend it.’